Farming for the Future on Llŷn

 The ‘outcome’ on Llŷn

-Here we’ll be focussing on how we can make our coastal slopes and heathlands within the Special Area of Conservation healthier.
-We want to see the neighbouring fields richer in wildlife with a more gradual transition to productive land.
+Here we’ll be focussing on how we can get the coastal slopes and heathland habitats into better shape within the Llyn Special Area of Conservation.
+We want to see the neighbouring fields more flower-rich and attractive to insects and birds, with a softer transition to productive, sustainably managed land that helps support the farming system.

-We are excited by the opportunities to work closely with our tenants to see habitat gain, but also to look at opportunities for diversification within the farm business.
+We are excited by the opportunity to begin this journey with our tenants towards habitat gains, but also to look at opportunities to strengthen the farm business through diversification and sound business planning.

-The scheme will start in late summer 2018 and will run for 3 years, by which time it is expected we will be well on our way to helping nature recover.
+The scheme started in 2018 and will run for 3 years, by which time it is expected we will be well on our way to helping nature recover.